Enjoy freeriding safely

 Verbier is considered to be a freeride paradise.
 It owes its reputation mainly to the Verbier Xtreme and the numerous freeriders who frequent the area but also to the unbelievable variety of marked, secure but ungroomed freeride itineraries.

 A leader in this field, Verbier 4Vallées was one of the first resorts to secure large areas of fresh powder snow.
-There are no less than eight freeride itineraries, which you will find listed below.
+There are no less than seven freeride itineraries, which you will find listed below.

 To ensure your own safety, stay on our itineraries, which are marked as yellow lines on the piste map and by yellow and orange poles on the slopes.
 Off you go to conquer the slopes and enjoy the snow of your dreams!